 So now what?

 Well I’ve been seeing my Naturopathic doctor on a regular basis to do my post Germany treatment protocol so I went to see her and told her about the pain.
 She first thought something in my back was causing the pain and suggested some injections.
 I say yes and once she saw my back she saw my 2 scars from my implant.
 One is the battery and one is the connectors.
 That’s when she explained to me about Neural Therapy using procaine.
-I had read a long title about people treating scars but didn’t fully understand it until now.
+I had read long time ago about people treating scars but didn’t fully understand it until now.

 I’ve attached some links but this is my understanding in laymens terms.